-The cannabis market is growing as fast as internet companies were in the 2000s and is set to deliver out sized returns for years to come.
+The cannabis market is growing as fast as internet companies were in the 2000s, and it’s set to deliver outsized returns for years to come.

-The legal cannabis market in the U.S. alone is expected to expand by eight times its current size in the next decade — growing from $6 billion to $50 billion, according to Cowen & Co.
+The legal cannabis market in the U.S. alone is expected to skyrocket in the next decade — growing up to $75 billion, according to Cowen Inc.

-As an investor you should know, while states have been free to pass legalized marijuana laws, the federal laws still recognize marijuana as a schedule I controlled substance — which is still technically illegal.
-This means the Feds can go after legal cannabis companies if they so desire.
+As an investor, you should know that while states have been free to pass legalized marijuana laws, federal laws still recognize marijuana as a Schedule I controlled substance — which is still technically illegal.
+This means the feds can go after legal cannabis companies if they so desire.

 Although marijuana is still illegal under federal law, I would not fear for your investments due to federal prosecution.
-There are numerous reasons as to why it doesn’t make sense for the feds to prosecute business owners.
-The first being it would severely impact tax revenue from states with medical and recreational cannabis.
-Another being that President Trump made the following comment, “In terms of marijuana and legalization, I think that should be a state issue.”
+There are numerous reasons why it doesn’t make sense for the feds to prosecute business owners, the first being it would severely impact tax revenue from states with legal medical and recreational cannabis.

-While attorney general Jeff Sessions may talk a big game about cracking down on cannabis businesses we believe that is exactly what it is; just talk.
+While former attorney general Jeff Sessions may have talked a big game about cracking down on cannabis businesses, we believe that’s exactly what it was — just talk.

-One key takeaway from all of the fear surrounding a federal crackdown on marijuana?
-A massive buying opportunity.
-Since Sessions has made his thoughts known, stock prices have lowered (approximately 5-10%) - and they won’t stay low for long.
+One key takeaway from all the fear surrounding a federal crackdown on marijuana is it provides a massive buying opportunity.

-If you had the opportunity to invest in alcohol right before the end of prohibition, would you do it?
-This is essentially the equivalent of investing in Budweiser right before the end of prohibition.
+If you’d had the opportunity to invest in alcohol right before the end of Prohibition, would you have done it?
+Investing in the marijuana market now is the equivalent of investing in Budweiser right before the end of Prohibition.
 And if the American people get their way, we could be witnessing the end of federal prohibition on cannabis very soon.

-The image above displays the results of a recent survey taken which shows that support for legalization of marijuana has reached 60%- an all time high.
+The image below shows that American support for marijuana legalization has reached 68% — an all-time high.

-If you are unable to look past the lingering threat of Jeff Sessions and the federal marijuana laws, then we also have a variety of cannabis stocks that trade on Canadian markets that are just as (if not more) lucrative.
-When it comes to federal regulations on marijuana, Canada is a little ahead of the United States which makes investing in Canadian cannabis companies a wise decision from an investment standpoint.
+If you are unable to look past the lingering threat of the teeter-totter of federal marijuana laws, we also have a variety of cannabis stocks that trade on Canadian markets that are just as (if not more) lucrative.
+When it comes to federal regulations on marijuana, Canada is a little ahead of the United States, which makes investing in Canadian cannabis companies a wise decision from an investment standpoint.

-In addition to the stocks listed here, the Outsider Club resident Marijuana Investing expert, Jimmy Mengel, has recently released new research regarding the marijuana trade.
+In addition to the stocks listed here, Outsider Club’s resident marijuana investing expert Jimmy Mengel has recently released new research regarding the marijuana trade.

 The future of the marijuana industry is extremely promising.
-There are so many opportunities that sometimes one can feel overwhelmed.
+There are so many opportunities that sometimes it can feel overwhelming.
 Luckily, Jimmy does the legwork for you and finds the best stocks to help narrow your search.